Reiner-Goh/MAD-assignment-2021/README.md

 ### Bing Chong
--Creating and connecting to Firebase
+- Creating and connecting to Firebase
--Registering users
+- Registering users
--Logging in
+- Logging in
--Forgot password
+- Forgot password
--Comments section(Adding and viewing comments)
+- Comments section(Adding and viewing comments)

 ### Reiner Goh
 - Recyclerview of concepts